Recognising Choking and When to Act

 - Difficulty speaking or making noises

-- Grasping at the throat (known as the universal choking sign)
+- Grasping at the throat, which is recognised worldwide as the universal choking sign

 - Red or flushed face